 Checking your core body temperature is a way to predict when you ovulate and it has helped women get pregnant.
 During ovulation, your body releases the hormone progesterone.
 Within a day or two this causes a slightly raised temperature, by about 0.5 degrees Celsius a day or two later.
 Normally the temperature then stays at the higher until the next cycle begins.
 And if you become pregnant during that cycle, your temperature will stay up beyond that.

 That half of a degree difference may not seem like much, but it is crucial.
 Therefore, it is ESSENTIAL that the temperature readings are accurate.
-It is best to take temperatures vaginally as the mouth can be subject to temperature changes.

 In a normal cycle, you will ovulate in the middle of your cycle, so if you have a 28-day cycle then this would be on day 14.
 The first day of your period is counted as day 1 of your cycle.
 Whatever the length of your cycle, just work out the middle day for ovulation.